CephalofairGames/gloomhaven2e-faq/index.md

 **Practiced Reflexes (1, bot) - Can I end this move ability on a trap?** Yes.
 Traps are sprung when you enter the hex.
 Because you didn't spring it then, it will not spring unless you exit and re-enter the trapped hex.

 **Hired Help (9, top) - If I put my token on a monster who can Summon, such as a Cultist or an Ooze, do I also control their summons?** No. In all cases for all classes, when you are controlling a monster, you don’t control their summons.
 Their summons will be enemies to you (and to them). **What modifier deck will they use?** They will use the Ally deck in all cases.

-**How do I count coin tokens I place back onto the battlefield for my Loot mastery?** They do not reduce your total from the scenario.
-If you loot them again, they will count a second time.

 **Watch it Burn (9, bot) - Can I play this on a turn in which I long rest?** Yes; the parenthetical text about 'two cards you played' is a rules reminder, not a limitation.